 You will return to the rooms approximately two weeks following the first stage to assess the effectiveness of treatment.
 You will be asked to complete a bladder diary before this.
 On arrival in the rooms, you will be asked to empty your bladder and a residual ultrasound will be performed to assess how well you are able to empty your bladder.

-If stage is unsuccessful, the trial wire will be removed in theatre.
+If stage 1 is unsuccessful, the lead and external wire will be removed in theatre.
 This is a brief procedure.

 If stage 1 is successful, you will be scheduled for stage 2.
-All temporary lines are removed and a permanent lead is placed in the S3 foramen alongside the sacral nerves.
-The lead is connected to the battery component known as implantable pulse generator that is placed beneath the skin in the outer buttock.
+All external lines are removed and the lead is connected to the battery component known as a neurostimulator (or implantable pulse generator) that is placed beneath the skin in the outer buttock.
 This is a minimally invasive procedure.

 You are given an external patient programmer that works similar to a remote control.
 You will be able to turn the stimulation up and down/ on and off.
 A relevant staff member will continue to provide education as required and support using the device.

 Please note: You are NOT allowed to have a full Body MRI.
 A head MRI is allowed but using 1.5T and the device must be turned off.
+Warringal Private Hospital has the specific machine that is required.
 If you ever have to undergo surgery, you need to show your surgeon your sacral neuromodulation identification card.
+Switch off your therapy before your surgery.
 You are not allowed to have certain types of diathermy (deep heat treatment from electromagnetic energy)